ashb/juice/README.markdown

     exports.app = app.setup();

-There's more to it than this obviously -- a getting started guide will be available with version 0.1 which is due for release on 20th Oct.
-2009.
-Edit: The code is mostly ready -- we're just holding off to test things a bit better and to finalize the design of the website.
+There's more to it than this obviously -- check out the [getting started guide] for an more thorough introdruction to the basics.

 Juice is currently known to run on [Flusspferd], and should run on other CommonJS platforms in the future -- it just hasn't been tested yet.